Get Adobe Flash player

 Cultural conditioning is consensus trance.
 People learn how to think or behave and condition themselves to what the rules are (consciously or unconsciously) according to that culture or system that they have been operating within!

-What’s it like to be hypnotized and will I know what’s happening?
+What is it like to be hypnotized and will I know what is happening?

-Everyone is Different.
-Everyone experiences altered states differently, and it is OK in whatever way it is experienced by them.
+Everyone is different.
+Everyone experiences altered states differently, and it is okay in whatever way it is experienced by them.
 It is unwise to presuppose a hypnotic state has to be in a certain way or as it happened to others.
 Each person’s experience is uniquely their own.

 “Everyone reacts differently, according to their own background of personal experience.”
 Milton Erickson